 The Engineering Student Council, composed of elected representatives of the engineering student body, is the student governance organization for the School of Engineering.
+The purpose of Engineering Student Council (ESC) is to facilitate communication between the faculty and staff of the University of Kansas School of Engineering and its students, promoting engineering education and involvement within the school, and serving as a collective voice for the engineering student community.
 Engineering Student Council also sponsors an Engineering Exposition each year.
 Student groups and organizations plan and create exhibits that describe specialized areas of engineering and demonstrate engineering processes and resultant products.
 Awards are given for the best student displays.